alexpung/UK-Investment-tax-calculator/README.md

     3. Dividend in Lieu.
 3. Corporate actions
     1. Forward split only
+4. View trade calculations and dividend data in a table

 #### Pending implementation
 FX, Futures (not sure if I want to handle delivery calculation.....)
 More corporate actions
-Viewing your imported trade in a separate table.
+Viewing imported trade and flattened trade matching details in tables.
 Add missing trade and export it.
 Tests and feedback are welcome, bugs are to be expected.